Legal Online Sports Betting FAQs

 Hedging a bet means to place an alternate bet that will win in the event that your main wager fails.
 For instance, a bet on Donald Trump to win the Presidency could be hedged by an alternate bet that the Republican Party loses the Presidential election, although this practice also effectively negates profit.

 The best practices for making money betting on sports is to limit your wagers to 3% of your total bankroll, and to belong to more than one online sportsbook to ensure that you are getting the best odds for your wagering dollar.
+Remember that sports and the performance of athletes is unpredictable, a win is never guaranteed, even in the most favorable circumstances.

 It is not mathematically possible to win every sports bet that you place and is not a goal that should be strived for.
 Playing the odds wisely and shopping from book to book is how to win consistently in sports betting, and can gain bettors an edge by can providing an easier path to victory.